Majid bin Abdullah Al Qasabi

-Majid bin Abdullah Al Qasabi is the Minister of Commerce and former acting Minister of Media of Saudi Arabia.
+Majid bin Abdullah bin Osman Al Qasabi (ماجد بن عبد الله بن عثمان القصبي; born 24 January 1960) is the Saudi Arabian Minister of Commerce, having held the position since May 2016.
+He also served as the Acting Minister of Media from 25 February 2020 to 5 March 2023 and is a member of the Council for Economic and Development Affairs.
+Al Qasabi has held several prominent roles throughout his career, including serving as an advisor at the Crown Prince's court from 2010 to 2011, as the head of special affairs for the Crown Prince from 2011 to 2014, and again as an advisor in the Crown Prince's court in 2014.

+Since 2015, Al-Qasabi has led four ministries, starting with the Ministry of Social Affairs, followed by the Ministry of Commerce and Investment (currently the Ministry of Commerce) in 2016.
+He was also tasked with overseeing the Ministry of Municipal and Rural Affairs (now the Ministry of Municipalities and Housing) from December 2018 until February 2020, in addition to his role at the Ministry of Commerce.
+In February 2020, he was appointed as the Acting Minister of Media, a position he held until March 2023.

 Early life and education

 Majid Bin Abdullah Al Qasabi was born in Jeddah in 1959.
 His father Abdullah bin Othman Al Qasabi was a prominent Saudi real estate owner and businessman.

 Majid Al Qasabi pursued his university education in the US, receiving a bachelor's degree in civil engineering in 1981 from the University of Portland.
-In 1982 he obtained a master's degree in civil engineering from U.C.
+In 1982, he obtained a master's degree in civil engineering from U.C.
 Berkeley, followed by another master's degree in engineering management, and a PhD in engineering management from the University of Missouri–Rolla (now Missouri University of Science and Technology), obtained in 1985.

 Al Qasabi taught between 1987 and 1998 as an assistant professor as the King Abdulaziz University, in the Industrial Engineering Department.

 Career

 In 1998, Al Qasabi left the King Abdulaziz University to become Secretary General of the Jeddah Chamber of Commerce & Industry, a role which he held until 2002.

 In 2002, he served as director-general of the Sultan bin Abdulaziz Al Saud Foundation and became an advisor at the Crown Prince's Court in 2010, and president of Special Affairs for Crown Prince Sultan and his two successors between 2011 and 2014.

 Al Qasabi was named minister of social affairs of Saudi Arabia by royal decree on 29 January 2015.
 Within the first 100 days of his appointment, a center for studies and research called Nama (growth in Arabic) was set up in Riyadh, to follow up on all initiatives carried out by the Ministry of Social Affairs.